IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/~igCombo_Configuring.md

 -	[Optimizing Performance (igCombo)](igCombo-Optimize-Performance.html): This topic demonstrates how to enable item virtualization for maximum performance while scrolling the `igCombo` control.

+-	[ASP.NET MVC configuration (igCombo)](configuring-asp.net-mvc): This topic shows how the `igCombo` is used in a basic ASP.NET MVC scenario.